Alan Fisher (broadcast journalist)

 Alan Fisher is a Scottish broadcast journalist and war correspondent.

-For many years he worked at GMTV, but now works for international news channel Al Jazeera English, where he is a senior correspondent at the broadcast centre in Washington, D.C.
+For many years he worked at GMTV, but now works for international news channel Al Jazeera English, where he was announced as the Chief US Correspondent in November 2025 based at the broadcast centre in Washington, D.C.

 Early life

 Fisher was born in Motherwell in Scotland and attended Dalziel High School.

 He studied journalism at what was then Napier College in Edinburgh.
 He later graduated with an M.A. from the University of Leicester, where he wrote his thesis on the work of war correspondents.